Proteus-Eretes/hswi2/README.md

-# HWSI2 Nuxt 3 Minimal Starter
+# HoeSnelWasIk?
+Web applicatie

-We recommend to look at the [documentation](https://v3.nuxtjs.org).
+We recommend to look at the Nuxt [documentation](https://v3.nuxtjs.org).

 ## Setup